IBM/cpdctl/README_command_reference.md

 `--name` (string)
 :   The name of the resource.
 Required.

+    The maximum length is `250` characters.
+The minimum length is `1` character.

 `--online` (<a href="#cli-online-deployment-example-schema-wx-ai">`OnlineDeployment`</a>)
 :   Indicates that this is an online deployment.
 An object has to be specified but can be empty.